danielbodnar/awesome-stars/README.md

 - [cross-rs/cross](https://github.com/cross-rs/cross) - “Zero setup” cross compilation and “cross testing” of Rust crates
 - [SkuldNorniern/fluere](https://github.com/SkuldNorniern/fluere) - Fluere is a powerful and versatile tool designed for network monitoring and analysis.
 It is capable of capturing network packets in pcap format and converting them into NetFlow data, providing a compr
 - [Drew-Alleman/DataSurgeon](https://github.com/Drew-Alleman/DataSurgeon) - Quickly Extracts IP's, Email Addresses, Hashes, Files, Credit Cards, Social Secuirty Numbers and a lot More From Text
-- [DDtKey/actix-web-grants](https://github.com/DDtKey/actix-web-grants) - Authorization extension for actix-web to validate user permissions
+- [DDtKey/protect-endpoints](https://github.com/DDtKey/protect-endpoints) - Authorization extension for popular web-frameworks to protect your endpoints
 - [microsoft/avml](https://github.com/microsoft/avml) - AVML - Acquire Volatile Memory for Linux
 - [mozilla/authenticator-rs](https://github.com/mozilla/authenticator-rs) - Rust library to interact with Security Keys, used by Firefox
 - [inspektor-dev/inspektor](https://github.com/inspektor-dev/inspektor) - Inspektor is a protocol-aware proxy that is used to enforce access policies👮
 - [kprotty/zap](https://github.com/kprotty/zap) - An asynchronous runtime with a focus on performance and resource efficiency.
 - [rustwasm/gloo](https://github.com/rustwasm/gloo) - A modular toolkit for building fast, reliable Web applications and libraries with Rust and WASM
-- [sigoden/argc](https://github.com/sigoden/argc) - An elegant command-line options, arguments and sub-commands parser for bash.
+- [sigoden/argc](https://github.com/sigoden/argc) - Easily create and use cli based on bash script
 - [toeverything/OctoBase](https://github.com/toeverything/OctoBase) - 🐙 OctoBase is the open-source database behind AFFiNE, local-first, yet collaborative.
 A light-weight, scalable, data engine written in Rust.
 - [lnx-search/lnx](https://github.com/lnx-search/lnx) - ⚡ Insanely fast, 🌟 Feature-rich searching. lnx is the adaptable, typo tollerant deployment of the tantivy search engine.
 - [spyglass-search/spyglass](https://github.com/spyglass-search/spyglass) - A personal search engine:  Create a searchable library from your personal documents, interests, and more!